Tuesday, November 26, 2024

 It is not just the claim of Lokman Noor Adam, but USM's Dr Azmil Muhammad Tayeb too saw the trend of UMNO voters casting for Perikatan to return to vote back UMNO.

 The rate of "vote transferability" remain a challenge for Pakatan to secure Barisan supporters' votes.
+Madani government still need to convince the Malay voters.

 The youth is the most critical but yet the trickiest segment of voters.
+Its unpredictable.

-Its all about deliverable and not stage performances any more.
-For the opposition, they have been in government and their deliverable too will be held in comparison.
+For the opposition, they have been in government and their past deliverables too will be held to account.

 No comments: